IRBNet Submissions are checked every Tuesday and Thursday

 1. Research studies that are determined to require a Full Board Review will be assigned for review by the IRB Administrator to all IRB committee members to be reviewed and discussed at the upcoming IRB Committee meeting.

-2. The study’s principle investigator will be informed that their study requires a Full Board Review and that it will be reviewed at the upcoming IRB Committee meeting.
-The Principle Investigator will be invited to attend the following committee meeting to address any substantial modifications requested by the committee.
+2. The study’s PI will be informed that their study requires a Full Board Review and that it will be discussed at the upcoming IRB Committee meeting.
+The PI will be invited to attend the committee meeting to address any substantial modifications requested by the committee.

 3. An IRB review decision letter will be sent by 5:00 PM the day after the scheduled IRB Committee Meeting.